roboplc/iec60870-5/README.md

 use iec60870_5::telegram104::Telegram104;

 let telegram = Telegram104::new_test();
-// write the telegram to the target
+// Write the telegram to the target
 ```